muhammad-fiaz/devfolio/README.md

 If you'd like to contribute to this project, please check out the [contributing guidelines](CONTRIBUTING.md), fork the repository, and submit a pull request.
 Every contribution is welcome and appreciated!

-A big thank you to everyone who contributed to this project! 💖

 [![devfolio contributors](https://contrib.rocks/image?repo=muhammad-fiaz/devfolio&max=2000)](https://github.com/muhammad-fiaz/devfolio/graphs/contributors)